Acfeiln/maplestorymath/index.md

 \qquad \displaystyle k = \frac{c_\text{o} \log \left( 1 - p_\text{m}\right) }{c_\text{m} \log \left( 1 - p_\text{o}\right)}
 $$.

 **SO: when $$k \geq 1$$, it's worth rolling the fancier cubes.
-Otherwise, it'll cost less to go for more lines on occult cubes.** Notice that "maximum desired failure rate" $$f$$ doesn't show up in the final formula at all---we got rid of it by considering only the *ratio* of costs.
+Otherwise, it'll cost less "on average" (not actually taken on average) to go for more lines on occult cubes.** Notice that "maximum desired failure rate" $$f$$ doesn't show up in the final formula at all---we got rid of it by considering only the *ratio* of costs.
 Thus the result applies for *any* failure rate: the goal is just to get your desired lines with equal chances.
 It will take more rolls for less likely outcomes (3-lines epic), but will cost more to use fancier cubes.
+And, just another note that I have *not* calculated any expected values.
+These are instead based on having a fixed failure rate: if $$k < 1$$, it costs more to roll to a 95% chance (or any other chance you like) of seeing your desired epic lines than to a 95% chance of seeing your desired unique/etc. lines.

 ### Example: CRA Hat in Bera
 Before actually crunching some numbers, we should take another quick look at our result for $$k$$.
 Notice the ratio of *costs* appears on its own, while the ratios of probabilities are obscured behind logarithms.
-This should prime is to expect cost per cube to matter *more* than chances of success between the different cubes.
+This should prime us to expect cost per cube to matter *more* than chances of success between the different cubes.
 In Bera: